DearCodingCathy/SEPHONEY/README.md

 ### Description

 **Sephoney** is a makeup and beauty eccomerce website where you can buy all your beauty needs.
 Who needs Sephora, when you have Sephoney?
+Sephoney features a clean design with, user friendly routing capabilty from page to page.

 <br>

 ### Wireframes

 > Use the Wireframes section to display desktop, tablet and mobile views.

-- Webpage Landing
+- Desktop Webpage Landing

 https://xd.adobe.com/view/a5a34f61-9465-41a3-80a1-e48f72c8f6c9-f0f0/

-- Web Products page
+-Desktop Web Products page

 https://xd.adobe.com/view/098fb32b-a00b-4730-a64d-911e0f9e0fa4-5cdc/